Improving Your English Listening Skills (About 5,200 words)

 Emails should generally be short and to the point.

-Organized Content Disorganized Content
+Organized Content | Disorganized Content |

-I must go to a volleyball tournament next week Tuesday.
+I would like to ask you about two points: 1.
+Listening Test I must go to a volleyball tournament next week Tuesday.
 I will miss the test.
 Is it possible for me to do it on another day?
+2. Forum files I cannot access the Forum files.
+Could you give me the password? |

 I would like to know about the listening test and the forum since I cannot attend class on Tuesday in the next week.
-Is there a password and can I take the test another day?
+Is there a password and can I take the test another day? |

 3.6 Always proofread before clicking [send]